 There are some additional exemptions to cancellation fees for those with reservations in China, Italy, and South Korea.

-Existing reservations for stays through April 30, 2020 – even those deemed “non-cancellable” – can be changed or canceled for no fee.
+Existing reservations booked between March 12 and August 31 – even those deemed “non-cancellable” – can be changed or canceled for no fee.
 You have to change or cancel at least 24 hours prior to the reservation.

 In areas with Government-mandated travel restrictions, Hilton will waive all change and cancellation fees and offer full refunds.
 This includes China, South Korea, and twenty-six European countries all with their own specific policies.

 Any reservations for upcoming travel through June 30 can be changed or canceled up to 24 hours prior to arrival at no charge.
 That includes nonrefundable bookings.